 The usual cases, including but not limited to, on a personal and corporate level is when a person or a company issues cheques:-

-• after availing a loan from the bank (can be both personal and corporate)
+- After availing of a loan from the bank (can be both personal and corporate)

-If such person tries to leave the country, he / she will be stopped and arrested at the airport and will be detained at the police station.
+If such a person tries to leave the country, he/she will be stopped and arrested at the airport and will be detained at the police station.

-It is important to note that the fine and imprisonment term that may be awarded by the authorities will depend from case-to-case basis, and depending on the amount of the bounced cheque.
+It is important to note that the fine and imprisonment term that may be awarded by the authorities will depend on a case-to-case basis, and depending on the amount of the bounced cheque.
 Such criminal judgment will accordingly be awarded against the defaulter.

-The civil claim can be filed at any time, but generally the civil and criminal case must not be filed at the same time as the civil case will be stopped until the final judgement is issued in the criminal case.
+The civil claim can be filed at any time, but generally, the civil and criminal cases must not be filed at the same time as the civil case will be stopped until the final judgement is issued in the criminal case.

 Once the civil case is filed and the beneficiary avails a final judgement in his/her favour, the matter will be transferred to the execution department in court who will firstly request the beneficiary to provide them with the available information they have against the defaulter.
 This will accordingly help the court to commence the attachment process.

-The possible ways to recover the cheque amount is via attaching the personal/corporate property of the defaulter as the case may be, freeze bank accounts, block the trade license of the company in case if corporate, attach movable assets like cars or bikes etc.
+The possible ways to recover the cheque amount are via attaching the personal/corporate property of the defaulter as the case may be, freezing bank accounts, blocking the trade license of the company in case if corporate, and attaching movable assets like cars or bikes etc.

 It is important to note that the process to get the final civil judgement can take at least 6 months – 18 months depending on the case.
 During this time the defaulter may try to wind up and leave the UAE, which would be detrimental to the beneficiary.

-To prevent the defaulter from escaping the country, a travel ban request may be filed with the Dubai Courts by attaching the criminal judgment and substantiating the reasons why the travel ban should be imposed on the defaulter.
-In the end it is at the discretion of the judge whether to award the travel ban or not.
+To prevent the defaulter from escaping the country, a travel ban request may be filed with the Dubai Courts by attaching the criminal judgement and substantiating the reasons why the travel ban should be imposed on the defaulter.
+In the end, it is at the discretion of the judge whether to award the travel ban or not.